42ts/_ft-checkbox/README.md

 This checkbox is fully accessible and fully customizable.

-If not? please make a pull request :\)
+If not? then please make a pull request :\)